-Whether you want to lose twenty pounds or altogether reinvent yourself, New Years has traditionally been the one time of the year to get underway with it.
+Whether you want to lose twenty pounds or altogether reinvent yourself, New Year’s has traditionally been the one time of the year to get underway with it.
 But why wait until the end of December to think about how to better your mind and body?
-Your birthday (instead of New Year’s) is the perfect time of year to give a gift to yourself of a healthy and sexy year ahead!
+Your birthday (instead of New Year’s) is the perfect time of year to give a gift to yourself for a healthy and sexy year ahead!

-One of the common mistakes you can make with New Year’s resolutions is waiting for the perfect moment to execute their weight loss plan!
+One of the common mistakes you can make with New Year’s resolutions is waiting for the perfect moment to execute your weight loss plan!
 What if it’s March, and you desire to start losing weight right now?
 Putting all your belief in a New Year’s resolution can damage your self-belief as to when you will accomplish it.